victormorc/SW_NOTES/README.md

 ### KEEP ASKING
 Whenever you do not understand something ask, whenever something is not clear ask again.
 Keep making questions to get the whole system right.

+If you do not get something right, you would add complexity to the project.
+This complexity will be in form of a bad design or rigid design and/or in code you could add bugs or the wrong behavior.

+Anyhow, it is always a good practice to make questions.
+It will give you a deeper knowledge and keep you sharp.
+Even, in some cases, your questions will lead to changes as people identify some holes in the current knowledge or the project evolves.

 ## LESS IS MORE
 It is usually that junior engineers and even some senior engineers eagerly jump into a project directly without a proper analysis of the current state.
 Unfortunately, leading to overengineering.